zeh/unity-tidbits/net/kongregate/README.md

  * `Create()` (Static): creates a `KongregateAPI` instance and returns it (automatically creating a `GameObject` for itself so it can receive events).
  * `SubmitStats(string name, int value)`: submit statistics to the Kongregate API.
  * bool `isConnected`: returns whether the user is properly connected to the Kongregate site API.
+Read-only.
  * int `userId`: id of the current user.
+Read-only.
- * string `userName`: name of the current yser.
+ * string `userName`: name of the current user.
+Read-only.
- * string `gameAuthToken`: token for game authorization.
+ * string `gameAuthToken`: game authorization token.
+Read-only.

 Debugging
 ---------